Grant Funds

 Grant Programs Reviewed Year-Round

 The following grant programs can be applied to projects that take place during the academic year or during the summer.
 All Newcomb-Tulane College students (full-time undergraduates at Tulane University) are eligible to apply.
+When applying to the NTC: URAF Grants Program, staff will consider your project for funding from the list of grant funds below.

 The Newcomb-Tulane College Dean’s Grant Program provides funding for academic research, projects, and cocurricular activities that may not be eligible for other NTC Dean's Office grant programs.
 Students are eligible to apply for up to $1,500 for individual projects, or up to $3,000 for group projects (two or more students) with the maximum not exceeding $1,500 per student.